Hadyhesham7/Dynamic-Sandbox/README.md

 Google Cloud Platform (GCP) account with Compute Engine API enabled.
 Windows Server 2022 Base Image.
 Python 3.13 installed on the guest VM.

+## Performance Metrics
+API Hooks Monitored: 89
+LSTM Inference Accuracy: ~94%
+Average Detonation Time: < 45 seconds (including VM revert) Target Scope: PE (Executables), PDF, Office Documents (DOCX/XLSM), and URLs.

+## License & Academic Context
+This module is a core subsystem of the Email Protection Gateway (EPG), developed as a Graduation Project for the Faculty of Computers and Information Technology (Cybersecurity) at Future University in Egypt (FUE), 2025-2026.